irena-flextool/flextool/docs/how_to.md

 ```1 x *battery* = 8 x *battery_inverter*, which can be true only if *battery_inverter* is 1/8 of *battery*```

 `constraint_capacity_coefficient` is not a parameter with a single value, but a map type parameter (index: constraint name, value: coefficient).
-It allows the object to participate in multiple constraints.
+It allows the ientity to participate in multiple constraints.

-Finally, FlexTool can actually mix three different types of constraint coefficients: `constraint_capacity_coefficient`, `constraint_state_coefficient` and `constraint_flow_coefficient` allowing the user to create custom constraints between any types of objects in the model for the main variables in the model (*flow*, *state* as well as *invest* and *divest*).
+Finally, FlexTool can actually mix three different types of constraint coefficients: `constraint_capacity_coefficient`, `constraint_state_coefficient` and `constraint_flow_coefficient` allowing the user to create custom constraints between any types of entities in the model for the main variables in the model (*flow*, *state* as well as *invest* and *divest*).
 So, the equation above is in full form:

 ```
   + sum_i [constraint_capacity_coefficient(i) * invested_capacity]